icyphox/site/pages/blog/kiss-zen.md

 out pretty well for me.

 I'm slowly noticing myself favor low-tech (or no-tech) solutions to simple problems too.
-Like notetaking---I've tried plaintext files, Vim Wiki, Markdown, but nothing beats actually using pen and paper.
+Like notetaking -- I've tried plaintext files, Vim Wiki, Markdown, but nothing beats actually using pen and paper.
 Tech, from what I can see, doesn't solve problems very effectively.
 In some cases, it only causes more of them.
 I might write another post